mse11/click-wrapper/README.md

 ```bash
 python -m click_wrapper --help
 ```
+-->

 ## Development

-To contribute to this tool, first checkout the code.
-Then create a new virtual environment:
+To contribute to this tool, checkout the code and create a new virtual environment:

-1.a) using 'uv' (preffered)
+### Development using 'uv' (preffered)

 ```bash
 cd click-wrapper